 Friday, June 19, 2020 at 11:55 a.m.

 The University of Louisiana at Lafayette Edith Garland Dupré Library remains CLOSED.
 Starting Monday, June 22, the library will offer curbside delivery service for requests made for print materials housed in Dupré Library and retrieved from Interlibrary Loan (ILL).

 Monday, March 23, 2020 at 5:00 p.m.

 The University of Louisiana at Lafayette Edith Garland Dupré Library remains the University’s gateway to online resources and remote consultations with students, faculty, and staff amid the campus’s transition to online instruction.

 Starting March 24th, Edith Garland Dupré Library will be CLOSED until further notice.
 Librarians and professional staff will continue to provide services to the University community in a variety of ways.

-Students and their parents, and faculty and staff, should monitor UL Lafayette's COVID-19 Updates page for the latest university guidelines.
+Students and their parents, and faculty and staff, should monitor UL Lafayette's COVID-19 Response page for the latest university guidelines.

-Faculty and staff looking for information, including resources for remote teaching, should visit UL Lafayette's Updates for Faculty & Staff page.
+Faculty and staff looking for information, including returning to the workplace, should visit UL Lafayette's COVID-19 Information for Faculty & Staff page.

-Students looking for information, including resources for remote learning, should visit UL Lafayette's Changes to University Services page.
+Students looking for information, including resources for remote learning, should visit UL Lafayette's Changes to University Services for COVID-19 Response page.